farm-ng/amiga-dev-kit/website/docs/concepts/recorder_service/README.md

 The Recorder Service is a subscriber to the following services:

 - Canbus
+- Filter
+- GPS
 - Oak (Multiple Oak topics may be available, depending on the number of Oak cameras connected, e.g., oak0, oak1, ...)
-- GPS Service
+- System Monitor
-- Filter Service
+- Track Follower

 ## Available Topics for Recording